How to write a technical manual? Technical writing always brings with it ten considerations that any technical writer should be aware of.

 When a user has to carry out a lot of similar actions (holding the top of a bottle while moving the rest of the bottle to the left, then putting the bottle upside down and so on), a series of illustrations might be effective.
 But an animation might be the extra option you are looking for.

 8. Translate and… localise

 It could be that your manual needs translation, if only because of European directives.
 It goes without saying that texts in a local language are also very user friendly: almost everyone likes to be addressed in his or her own mother tongue.

 Translation should be more than replacing words.
-It should also entail ‘localization’.
-What does ‘localization’ in a manual mean?
+It should also entail ‘localisation’.
+What does ‘localisation’ in a manual mean?
 It means that for users on the European continent the steering wheel of a car should be drawn on the lefthand side, whereas for UK users it should be on the righthand side.
 To you give just one example.

 9. Build your archive

 It is important to use content management software with which you can build your own archive.
 This way, you can easily use and reuse existing information blocks.

 10. Publish in any (additional) shape or form

 Why is a content management system so enormously important?
 Because you can reuse existing information blocks in every output channel imaginable: print, online or offline on a device (by means of a PDF file, for example).
 Online or offline presence also makes it possible to use 3D animations.